 Once belonging privately to Kensington Palace, Kensington Gardens is a Grade-I listed Royal Park of London.
 The gardens are adjoined to the west of Hyde Park and cover an area of 270 acres.
 There are various sculptures, memorials and fascinating architecture spread throughout the gardens with fun activities for children along the way to keep the whole family entertained.

 Kensington Gardens was the perfect setting for Kensington Palace as the home of King William III and Queen Mary II.
-It was Queen Caroline who implemented the creation of the Serpentine lake and the Long Water from the Westbourne stream, shaping the gardens to its current form.
+It was Queen Caroline who implemented the creation of the Serpentine Lake and the Long Water from the Westbourne stream, shaping the gardens to their current form.
 The gardens were closed to the public for most of the 18th century and started to open gradually to the ‘respectably dressed’.

 The gardens are a tranquil space in the heart of London and are embedded with historically significant artefacts.
 These include the astonishing Albert Memorial, the Diana Memorial Playground and statues of John Hanning Speke and Edward Jenner.

 Located on Albert Memorial Road, opposite the Royal Albert Hall, is one of London’s most intricate and striking monuments which was unveiled in 1872.
 The Albert Memorial was designed by George Gilbert Scott and pays respect to Queen Victoria’s husband, Prince Albert.
 In Gothic Revival style, the monument takes the form of a Gothic ciborium, covering a statue of Prince Albert which glistens under the sun to reveal astonishing detail.